X-ray Safety for Children: How safe is it?

 A study at UC Berkeley has linked diagnostic X-rays to an increased risk of leukemia in children.
 As quoted in the study “researchers found that children with acute lymphoid leukemia (ALL) had almost twice the chance of having been exposed to three or more X-rays, compared to children who did not have leukemia.”

 Although the connection between high amounts of radiation and cancer is recognized, there is still considerable debate regarding how low amounts of radiation affects one’s health.
-These forms of radiation come from both standard X-rays and radiographs.
+These forms of radiation came from both standard X-rays and radiographs.

 At Luxbright, we are working on creating a technology that reduces the amount of radiation.
 Everyone, regardless of age, should be able to obtain safer diagnostic X-rays.
 Continue to follow our journey here and on social media.